Hey, Shopify Store Owner.

-This can be used as proof that if you focus on building trust with your visitors and customers, your business will get lower transaction costs, stimulating the worth of mount, more sales, and growth.
+This can be used as proof that if you focus on building trust with your Shopify store visitors and customers, your online shop will get lower transaction costs, stimulating the worth of mount, more sales, and growth.

-Your customer and visitors expect you to keep your promise and deliver on the expectations.
+Your customers and visitors expect you to keep your promise and deliver on the expectations.

 Here are a couple more facts to consider:

-- 73 % of people will not purchase products from a business they don’t trust (Edeleman Trust Barometer of 2011 and 2013).
+- 73 % of people will not purchase products from a business they don’t trust (Edelman Trust Barometer of 2011 and 2013).

-- 75 % of customers recommend products and services of businesses they trust (Edeleman Trust Barometer of 2011 and 2013).
+- 75 % of customers recommend products and services of companies they trust (Edelman Trust Barometer of 2011 and 2013).

-- 67 % of customers proactively criticize a business, services, or products they do not trust to friends (Edeleman Trust Barometer of 2011 and 2013).
+- 67 % of customers proactively criticize a business, services, or products they do not trust to friends (Edelman Trust Barometer of 2011 and 2013).